 - 1. From the Global Navigation Menu on the ISM GUI, select [Management] [Network Map]. - A list of the nodes that can be displayed on the Network Map is displayed as a tree structure in the Network Node List on the left side of the screen. - 2.
-From the Network Node List, select the nodes that are the network connection points you want to confirm.

-When opening the Network Map, the node at the top of the Network Node List is selected.

-- 3. From the [Actions] button, select [Edit Connection]. - 4.
+From the Network Node List, select the nodes that are the network connection points you want to confirm. - When opening the Network Map, the node at the top of the Network Node List is selected. - The Network Map is displayed at the center of the screen. - 3.
+From the [Actions] button, select [Edit Connection]. - 4.
 Select the ports at both ends for which you want to execute the settings, and then select the [Add] button.